AVRSANAND/AVRSANAND/README.md

 # Hi there, I'm ANAND 👋

 I'm a Computer Science graduate.
-I am learning Python and have basic skills as a web developer (HTML/CSS/JS).
-I like working on Gen AI since it is the current hot topic in the industry.
-You can see some projects which I did by following tutorials or courses below.
+I am well-versed in Python and have basic skills as a web developer (HTML/CSS/JS/React).
+I like working on Gen AI.
+You can see some of my projects in here.
 Thank you for your time.

 ## 🛠 My Skills and Technologies